-I’m processing one message in my current studies, that a big part of the work of our lives, let’s say at a “soul level”, is really just kindness.
+One recurring message in my current explorations is that a big part of the work of our lives, let’s say at a “soul level”, is really just about kindness.
 Simple care and concern for our fellow travelers, both human and other.
-In short, I’m feeling challenged on a whole new level.
+In short, and profoundly understated, I’m feeling challenged on a whole new level.

 Beauty and confusion as delicious combo

 Confusing, indeed.
 Because I’m not about to start expecting doormat behavior or perfection of myself or others.
-But it’s really delicious confusion for me.
+So it’s delicious confusion for me.

-Like the conversation Maggie and I had the next morning, inspired by the music and our ride down after in the packed elevator.
-We were buzzing with all the equally thrilled folks around us.
-And the chance to reflect on my new confusion with my old friend over coffee was a lovely part of the mix.
+Like the conversation Maggie and I had the next morning, inspired by the music and our ride down after in the packed elevator, buzzing with all the equally thrilled folks around us.
+The chance to share and reflect on my new confusion with my old friend was more rich brew.